azaidi2022/A.I.-at-the-Edge-IIOT-ITAI-3377/Labs/L06_TimeSeries_Forecasting/README.md

 ## Conclusion

-This lab strengthened my understanding of time-series modeling and showed how AutoML, feature engineering, and evaluation techniques work together.
+This lab strengthens one's understanding of time-series modeling and showed how AutoML, feature engineering, and evaluation techniques work together.

-It also introduced me to generative models like VAEs, which can improve performance by creating additional training data when real data is limited.
+It also served as an introduction to generative models like VAEs, which can improve performance by creating additional training data when real data is limited.